sacharora999/devops-with-xlr-xld/README.md

 ## Exercise 1: Review the XL DevOps Platform running on Docker

-When the XL DevOps Platform was started up by the Docker Compose file, four containers were started:
+When the XL DevOps Platform was started up by the Docker Compose file https://github.com/sacharora999/devops-with-xlr-xld/blob/main/docker-compose.yaml , four containers were started:
 * `xl-deploy` runs XL Deploy.
 * `xl-release` runs XL Release.
 * `dockerproxy` is where XL Deploy will deploy to.
 It's a proxy for the Docker engine on your local machine, the same that runs XL Release and XL Deploy..